mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 227 - Cowboy Coding/readme.md

 Cowboy coding is generally considered an unprofessional and risky approach to software development because it can lead to code that is hard to maintain and prone to errors.

-Cowboy Programmers are good people; however, [they cannot work in a group](https://www.linkedin.com/pulse/software-development-cowboy-coding-hakan-atba%C5%9F/).
+Cowboy Programmers are good people; however, [they can't work in a group](https://www.linkedin.com/pulse/software-development-cowboy-coding-hakan-atba%C5%9F/).

 # Sample Code 💻